Stamanos/Financial-Organization/README.md

 3)And the first row full of the word "null"

 ### Noob friendly
-(You can always read the documentation that is inside the Documentstion folder) Do not have any empty rows and columns handling around without a reason of existance
+(You can always read the documentation that is inside the Documentation folder) Do not have any empty rows and columns handling around without a reason of existance

 ```